kimrosana/olympics-history-case-study/README.md

 **About the files**

-The files include codes used in MySQL and texts describing the process.
+The files include codes used in MySQL and txt files describing the process.
 I decided to separate each question into its own SQL file in order to focus on the visualization of the code, making it cleaner and more readable.

+**Data limitation**

+Each record refers to an athlete's participation in the Olympic Games, in such a way that one athlete can have more than 1 record in the dataset if they participated in more than one Olympic Game or event, for instance.
+Also, the dataset doesn't take into consideration what is an individual sport or a team sport.
+Therefore, when counting the amount of medals for Football a country has ever won, for instance, we get a higher number than it might actually have been (specially in team sports), since the formulas and queries consider each athlete as one medal won, instead of a single medal for each sport.